call518/EYWA-on-Vagrant/README.md

 ## PoC Scenario

-* Log in to Web-UI, by "oneadmin" user.
++ Log in to Web-UI, by "oneadmin" user.
-* Go to "System" Tab -> "Users" Tab.
++ Go to "System" Tab -> "Users" Tab.
-* Click "+" Button.
++ Click "+" Button.
-* Create "testuser" User.
++ Create "testuser" User.
 (Password is that you want.)
  * Default two templates is generated. (in "Templates" Tab)
  * The templates is 2-EYWA-Router and 2-Ubuntu(EYWA).
 (Note)"2" is User-ID
-* EYWA-Virutal-Router(VR-1) is automatic launched. (in "Virtual Machines" Tab)
++ EYWA-Virutal-Router(VR-1) is automatic launched. (in "Virtual Machines" Tab)
-* When VR-1 is up, Create EYWA-VM(VM-1) with 2-Ubuntu(EYWA) Template.
++ When VR-1 is up, Create EYWA-VM(VM-1) with 2-Ubuntu(EYWA) Template.
-* Add VR-2 for LB/HA
++ Add VR-2 for LB/HA
-* Add VM-2.
++ Add VM-2.
-* Test Ping, to/on all Nodes.
++ Test Ping, to/on all EYWA-VMs.
++ Delete(Destroy) VR-1, and Test Ping on all EYWA-VMs.
+ * Outbound-Traffic(External) of EYWA-VMs will going to VR-2.

 ### SSH Connect to VM